-Welcome to Wetaskiwin Economic Development Department!
+Welcome to Wetaskiwin's Economic Development Department!

+Wetaskiwin, a dynamic and forward-looking city in Alberta, Canada, is committed to fostering a thriving economic environment that benefits both businesses and the community.
+With a strategic location, diverse industries, and a supportive ecosystem, Wetaskiwin presents a multitude of opportunities for economic growth and development.
 In Wetaskiwin, it's easier to connect with policy makers who are open to ideas that enhance our city, and who are motivated to support your growth.
 Be assured our resilient economy ensures we are open for and to business.

 Advantages of Investing in Wetaskiwin